 Try to visit this street at night when the neon lights are lit up and the Night Market is in full swing.
 The festive Wanfujing Night Market is a local favorite with brightly lit stalls selling some very interesting snacks.
 Try one if you dare!

 It’s controversial, I know, but I love zoos!
 And Beijing Zoo is a must see if you want to see pandas in Beijing.

 The zoo is home to some 45o species of animals from around the world with an animal population of about 5000.
 It has 16 different exhibition areas and halls.
 The most popular of course is the Panda Hall where you can see these gentle giants in their own environment.

 To be honest I only went to the Beijing Zoo to see the Pandas, so I really can’t say much about the rest of the exhibits.
 This zoo probably is not on par with the Cheyenne Mountain Zoo in Colorado Springs, but the Panda exhibit was nice.

 Ready to plan a vacation in China?
-Call Savvy Nana Travel!
+Call SNT Tours!
 We specialize in custom itineraries for couples, families, and groups.